Rigidity Criterion for Certain Calabi-Yau Families: Introduction

 In another cotext, Viehweg-Zuo use the maximal Higgs field plus the nontrivial local monodromy action along the boundary to decompose the family of abelian varieties into self-product of universal elliptic curves (up to isogeny, cf. {\cite[Theorem~0.2]{VZ04Ara}}).
 Motivated by these precedents, we intend to investigate Question~\ref{conj: mot_decomp} for families with high-weight VHS in the forthcoming work \cite{sun2026nonrigidCY}.

 Under the assumption of Question~\ref{conj: mot_decomp}, one factor of the predicted \textit{product structure} in a non-rigid family provides the ``room'' for the deformation to occur, while the other factor remains fixed over the base $S$.
-Our criterion essentially posits that the isolated singularities occurring at the boundary are too simple to support the complex, multi-level Hodge structures required by such a non-trivial tensor product decomposition.
+Our criterion essentially posits that a single isolated singularity with concentrated mixed spectrum is already too simple to support the complex, multi-level Hodge structures required by such a non-trivial tensor product decomposition.
 This observation serves as the primary motivation for Conjecture~\ref{conj: main}.